Geoscience

 Pre-requisites: junior standing or permission of instructor.

-This course introduces students to the science of tree ring analysis known as dendrochronology.
-This sub discipline of physical geography is the application and study of tree rings as indicators of environmental phenomena in the surrounding environment.
-In this course students will gain exposure to the fundamentals of tree-ring science, the history of the discipline, and various uses of tree rings in scientific research.
+Introduces the science of tree ring analysis known as dendrochronology.
+This sub-discipline of physical geography is the application and study of tree rings as indicators of environmental phenomena in the surrounding environment.
+Students gain exposure to the fundamentals of tree-ring science, the history of the discipline, and various uses of tree rings in scientific research.

 GEOS 426.
 CRITICAL GIS.
 5 Credits.